Prof. Dr.-Ing. Tibor Jager

 - Jonas von der Heyden, research topic: Cryptographic Secure Computation for Smart Energy Networks

-- Tobias Handirk, research topic: Cryptographic Secure Storage and 0-RTT Protocols
+- Tobias Handirk, research topic: Real-World Cryptographic Protocols for Secure Storage and 0-RTT

 - Pascal Bemmann, research topic: Subversion Resilient Public-Key Encryption